Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 It's meant to scale up for several cameras, but I only use it to record video from a single IP camera.

-While my IP camera does include a built-in record function which saves to an SD card, I shouldn't really depend on it.
+While my IP camera does include a built-in record function which saves to an SD card, I don't want to depend only on that one card.
 ZoneMinder enables me to backup footage on a more reliable server, but also monitor the status of any cameras I have connected.

 ### IP Camera Security